project-owner/Peppy/README.md

 Michelangelo Edition 2016.08.21

 New features:
 * Added support for 'mplayer'.
-Now Peppy UI support two players 'mpd' and 'mplayer'.
+Now Peppy UI supports two players 'mpd' and 'mplayer'.
 * Added VU Meter screensaver.
 This screensaver has two native resolutions: 480*320 and 320*240.
 * The IR issues existed in Leonardo Edition were fixed in hardware.